 Helios Germany covers a low double-digit percentage of total electricity consumption with self-generated electricity.
 This contributes to a secure and uninterrupted energy supply for the clinics.
 As a result, Helios saves CO2 emissions at the German clinic sites compared to complete external procurement.

-The respective management teams are responsible for energy and emission management at Fresenius Vamed’s health care facilities.
-The effectiveness of energy management measures in the certified business segments is assessed by regular independent audits as part of ISO 50001 certification.
+The respective management teams are responsible for energy and emission management at Fresenius Vamed’s healthcare facilities.
+The effectiveness of energy management measures in the certified divisions of the business segment is assessed by regular independent audits as part of ISO 50001 certification.
 In Germany, this certification was implemented together with the Infrastructure business unit of the Fresenius Helios hospitals.

 CO2-neutral power supply